 With any luck, with the manual to hand alongside these example images, you should be well equipped for completing the satisfying job of your own installation.
 Anything we missed, or something you’re still not sure about?
 Let us know in the comments below!

 We’ve just released the latest Warco metalworking catalogue.

 With 100+ colour pages of machinery and tools, it’s a handy way to see our range in one place.

 If you have already requested a copy, thanks!
 It will be with you shortly.
-If you don’t think you’re on the list and would like one, we will be happy to post you one for free – just send us a message with your address details here: warco.co.uk/contact.
+If you don’t think you’re on the list and would like one, we will be happy to post you one for free.
+Just send us a message with your address details on warco.co.uk/contact.

 We’ve noticed more and more people keen to fit glass optical digital readout systems to their machines, but found existing systems too expensive to justify, especially for home workshop and small scale engineering businesses.

 With that in mind, we introduced an all new glass optical system specifically designed for metalworking lathes and mills at an affordable price.